-The unaudited Annual Accounts were issued on 27 June 2019 by Lorraine Paisey, Head of Financial Services.
+The unaudited Annual Accounts were issued on 27 June 2019 and the audited Annual Accounts were authorised for issue on 26 September by Lorraine Paisey, Head of Financial Services.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.